 Softer Water Feel

-Many people notice that the water feels smoother on the skin and less drying.
+Many people notice that the water feels smoother on the skin and less drying than traditional chlorine systems.

 Reduced Chemical Handling

-You are not adding sanitizer manually as often, which simplifies routine care.
+You are not adding sanitizer manually as often, which simplifies routine care significantly.

 More Stable Water Chemistry

-Because sanitizer is generated continuously, levels tend to remain more consistent.
+Because sanitizer is generated continuously, levels tend to remain more consistent over time.

 Lower Ongoing Effort